scchess/Qualimap/doc/analysis.rst

 :guilabel:`GC Bias`

     The plot describes the relantionship between the GC-content of the features and the expression values.
 The data for the plot is generated similar to :guilabel:`Length Bias` plot.
-The GC content divided into beans and then mean expressiof features corresponding to given GC interval are computed.
+The GC content divided into beans and then mean expression of features corresponding to given GC interval are computed.
 The relation between GC-content and expression is investigated using cubic spline regression model.

 Comparison Plots
 """"""""""""""""

-When **Compare condtions** option is selected, additional plots comparing data in groups of samples having the same biological condition or treatment are available.
+When **Compare conditions** option is selected, additional plots comparing data in groups of samples having the same biological condition or treatment are available.

 :guilabel:`Counts Distribution`

     The plot is similar to the one in :guilabel:`Global` report.
-It compares ditributions of **mean** counts across conditions.
+It compares distributions of **mean** counts across conditions.

 :guilabel:`Features With Low Counts`